stepanataccolade/docsv2/sources/pipelines/jobs.md

 There are many types of pre-canned jobs that come out of the box.
 Every job does one thing and one thing only.
-Together with [resources](resources) they become a verybpowerful concept that can be used to model any pipeline from simple to complex ones.
+Together with [resources](resources) they become a very powerful concept that can be used to model any pipeline from simple to complex ones.

 # Adding Jobs